darryncampbell/GenericScanWedge/README.md

 This service supports barcode scanning on Android devices through:
 - [ZXing](https://github.com/zxing/zxing), pronounced Zebra Crossing.
 Note there is no connection between Zebra technologies and Zebra Crossing.
 - [Google Barcode API](https://developers.google.com/vision/barcodes-overview) available on GMS devices only i.e. devices that include the Google Play store and runs on Android 2.3 and up (though I only tested on Android N)
+- Scanners connected via Bluetooth SPP (Serial Port Profile).
+Also known as RFCOMM
+- **Only the 6.0 version of the DataWedge API is supported, not anything from 6.2+**

 ## How to use
 Much like Zebra's DataWedge, this service relies on preconfigured 'Profiles' which define the scan engine configuration (e.g. which decoders are enabled or whether scanning is allowed).
 Only one profile can be Enabled (i.e. active) at any one time.